A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 Best places to stay in Casablanca

 While Casablanca doesn’t have the atmospheric riads of Marrakech and Fes or the historic kasbah hotels of Ouarzazate, it does boast a good choice of private apartments and comfortable hotels catering to business travellers.
-The city caters best to the mid-range price point, with a few options for budget-conscious backpackers or those seeking luxury.
+The city shines in the mid-range price point, with a few options for budget-conscious backpackers or those seeking luxury.

 Luxury places to stay in Casablanca